A Directory of Activities at Thornhill Presbyterian

-This fun and energetic group meets two times per month on a Saturday evening for games, activities, crafts and food!
+This fun and energetic group meets on occasional Saturday evenings for games, activities, crafts and food!
 All children under 7 are welcome!
 Children under 5 must be accompanied by a parent.

 Kids in Christ’s Kingdom in Thornhill (Kick It!) (ages 8-10)

-This spirited group meets two times per month on the same Saturday evening as the JYC for fun and fellowship and food!
+This spirited group meets one Saturday per month for fun and fellowship and food!
 Some activities include games, sports, crafts, cooking, movie nights, bowling, music and discussion.

 F3 Senior Youth (Faith, Fellowship and Fun) (High School)

-This Senior Youth Group at TPC meets once per week at the church on Sunday evenings.
+This Senior Youth Group at TPC meets for social events, retreats, or special progammes.
 Fun activities include team building, games, discussion, worship, music and food.
 Other events include digital scavenger hunts, bowling, laser quest, pool parties, BBQ’s and mission projects.
 This group enjoys going on a bi-annual retreat.

 Our junior and senior choirs are an integral part of worship at TPC.
 The choirs lead the congregation in the musical part of worship, enabling all of us to sing praise to God.
 In addition, they often provide special musical presentations throughout the year such as Christmas and Easter music, cantatas, choral pieces and fun musical events.